If you find something useful,

 Power button: Power on and off the router.

-Logger button: Dump midi data to TFT screen or TTY port.
+Logger button: Dump Midi data to TFT screen or TTY port.

 Config button: Load router config and view config on TFT.